TommasoBag99/QMC/README.md

 ## Compilation and Execution

-To compile and execute the Quantum Monte Carlo simulations, follow these simple steps:
+Before you can compile and execute the Quantum Monte Carlo simulations, ensure that you have downloaded the project folder to your local machine.
+You can download the entire repository by clicking on this link:
+Follow these steps to
+compile and run the simulations:

 1. **Navigate to the Project Directory:**
    Open your terminal and change to the directory containing the project files.
    ```bash